 “Sensitive Data” means any: (i) personally identifiable information or information that is referred to as personal data (including sensitive personal data); PII (or other like term) under applicable data protection or privacy law and includes information that by itself or combined with other information can be used to identify a person; (ii) financial records; and (iii) other sensitive or regulated information.

-“Services” means the Tigunia services identified in a specific Service Order, Order Form, Statement of Work, or Change Order.
+“Services” means the Tigunia services identified in a specific Service Order, Order Form, Statement of Work, Change Order, or Software Estimate, or other addenda which govern the provision of Services or Software.

-“Service Order” or “Order Form” or “Statement of Work” or “Change Order” means the document describing the Services Customer is purchasing, including any online order, process, API, statement of work, or tool through which Customer requests or provisions Services.
+“Service Order” or “Order Form” or “Statement of Work” or “Change Order” or “Software Estimate” or any document of similar purpose means the document describing the Services Client is purchasing, including without limitation, any order, process, API, statement of work, or tool through which Client requests or provisions Services.

 “SLA” means any provision providing a specified credit remedy for an identified failure to deliver or provide the Services to the identified standard.